xtrmstep/Bruteflow/README.md

 # Bruteflow

 Simple synchronous pipeline builder which supports well-known flowchart blocks (start, process, decision) and enhance them with additional blocks: distribute and batch.
+This is no way a replcement for Dataflow (Task Parallel Library).
+It uses another approach for building a pipeline.

 ## Blocks